 Kristy Didonato, et al. v.
 Department of Transitional Assistance, et al. (Didonato I and Didonato II), Massachusetts Housing Court-Western Division.
 These are consolidated class actions challenging DTA's practices and procedures relating to emergency shelter placements and, more specifically, its practices and procedures relating to the placement of families in shelters that are located more than 20 miles from their home communities.
 In October, 2006, the Housing Court allowed the plaintiffs' motion for partial summary judgment on the systemic notice and hearing claims in Didonato I and II.
-Following the court's decision, DTA worked with plaintiffs' counsel to implement the court's partial summary judgment decision and also initiated settlement discussions to resolve the remaining claims in the consolidated complaints.
-During a status conference in February, 2009, plaintiffs' counsel expanded their requested relief to include a demand that DTA adopt a policy requiring that motel placements be used to avoid placing families with school-age children in shelters that are more than 20 miles from their home communities.
+Following the court's decision, DTA worked with plaintiffs' coursel to implement the court's partial summary judgment decision and also initiated settlement discussions to resolve the remaining claims in the consolidated complaints.
+Recently, plaintiffs' counsel moved to expand plaintiffs' requested relief to include a demand that DTA adopt a policy requiring that motel placements be used to avoid placing families with school-age children in shelters that are more than 20 miles from their home communities.
 On July 1, 2009, the emergency shelter program was transferred from DTA to another state agency, the Department of Housing and Community Development.
+The defendants will be serving a formal opposition to the motion to expand the case on or about April 30, 2010.
 If the court agrees to expand the Didonato cases to include this claim relating to the use of motels, and ultimately finds that the Commonwealth must facilitate a motel placement before placing a family with school-age children in a shelter more than 20 miles from their home community, the program costs related to implementing such a requirement potentially could exceed \$20 million.